crispinb/cvcap/README.md

   adds a task to the top of a default list (chosen on first run)

-### Choose a list to add a task to, or add from clipboard
+### Add a task from a choice of sources to any list
 This requires use of the `add` subcommand
 * `cvcap add "a task" -l`